Baked Potato on the Grill

 - If you want to speed up the cooking process, pierce your potato a few times with a fork and microwave them on high 4-5 minutes before grilling.

-- If your main dish cooks at a lower temperature you can cook your potatoes at a lower temp, but plan on pre-cooking them in a microwave or cooking them longer on the grill at a lower temperature.
+- If your main dish cooks at a lower temperature, you can cook your potatoes at a lower temperature, but plan on pre-cooking them in a microwave or cooking them longer on the grill.

 Shop Our Spices